Guatemala–Mexico relations

-Guatemala and Mexico are neighboring nations who established diplomatic relations in 1848.
-In January 1959 both nations broke diplomatic relations as a result of the Mexico–Guatemala conflict, however, diplomatic relations were re-established 8 months later in September of that same year.
+Guatemala and Mexico are neighboring nations that established diplomatic relations in 1848.
+In January 1959 both nations broke diplomatic relations as a result of the Mexico–Guatemala conflict, however, diplomatic relations were re-established eight months later, in September.
 Since then, diplomatic relations have continued unabated.
-Diplomatic relations between both nations are based on geographic proximity, trade, cultural similarities and a shared history.
+Diplomatic relations between both nations are based on geographic proximity, trade, cultural similarities, and a shared history.

-Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States and the United Nations.
+Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States, and the United Nations.